by Collyn Rivers

 Tip Four for safe towing: adequate tow ball mass

 It is essential to have your trailer’s front end heavier than its rear.
 For camper trailers, not less than 5% of the trailer’s laden weight should be on the tow ball.
-For Australian caravans the percentage should be 8% to 10% (the longer and heavier the caravan, the higher the percentage needed).
-UK/EU-made caravans are by and large much lighter – they need 6% – 7%.
+For Australian travel trailers the percentage should be 8% to 10% (the longer and heavier the travel trailer, the higher the percentage needed).
+UK/EU-made travel trailers are by and large much lighter – they need 6% – 7%.
 This mass must remain reasonably constant.
 It should not vary as water tank content varies.

 Any heavy trailer longer than about 5 metres with less than 7% tow ball mass is (in RV Books’ opinion) an accident waiting an opportunity to happen.
 Its critical speed may be as low as 50-70 km/h.
 Find out more about critical speed here